Planning Your Dream Vacation to Mexico: A Comprehensive Guide

 Baggage Claim & Customs: Grab your bags and follow directions if selected for inspection.
 Stay polite and cooperative.

 Avoiding Timeshare Scams: As soon as you exit the secure area, you’ll be swarmed with people offering “free” transportation and timeshare presentations.
 Ignore them and keep walking until you reach the real transportation area outside.
+If you’ve booked with me, your private transfer will be ready and waiting.
+If not... well, that’s one travel mistake you’ll only make once.

 Book Your Mexico Vacation the Easy Way